gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 13. **How to be good at real world HLD?** - As I spoke with mid-level engineers aiming to become senior engineers, they were eager to learn about real-world system design.
 In many companies, you rarely get the chance to design large systems because high-level designs are costly to redo, and most people work on systems that are already designed.
 Despite this, it's crucial to understand core system design concepts so that even when making small changes to an existing design, you are aware of their implications.

 14. **I’m not working on Kubernetes or Microservices, will I be easily able to switch? -** While I believe that it’s not important to get your hands dirty in every single hot technology to be relevant in the current market, you must remain updated with a few things.
-While micro-services or k8s is not something very new, many engineers don’t get to work

 Let’s discuss about each of these one by one.
 This is going to be one a long blog post because it’s summary of more than 13 hours of discussion.
 If you find this really long or parts of it not relevant to you, feel free to read specific parts using table of contents on the top.